To finance Disneyland,

 Comic actor Jeff Garlin, the voice of Captain McCrea in Disney/Pixar's WALL-E and

-Buttercup in Toy Story 3, is born in Chicago, Illinois.
-He also voiced Otis for Cars 2 and
+Buttercup in Toy Story 3 and Toy Story 4, is born in Chicago, Illinois.
+He also voiced Otis for

 Disney's Silly Symphony cartoon Arctic Antics is released.
 Directed by Burt Gillett, polar bears (including a cub who looks like an albino Mickey Mouse) cavort in the midnight sun, joined by walruses, seals, and penguins.